nivagator/personal-site/README.md

 - Deployment
   - Target inital deployment date of 2020-02-03
   - Initial deployment will be a static transfer of site files through the commandline as a clone from Github.
   - Long term goal is to utilize a CI/CD strategy using Jenkins/Github hooks/etc.

+## Deployment Notes:

+### HTMLProofer
+- `htmlproofer --http-status-ignore "999" --url-ignore "/fonts.gstatic.com/" --assume-extension --check-favicon _site/`
+  - Linkedin urls might be correct but they are configured to pass HTTP 999 for some user agents.
+  - Google Fonts DNS prefetch urls will fail
+  - assume extension for jekyll sites
+  - enable check favicon